tony-sensei/Fabflix/README.md

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
+        - Put log_processing.py into the same folder as log.txt file
+        - Input "python3 log_processing.py" in the terminal

 - # JMeter TS/TJ Time Measurement Report